-Between 4 and 5 a.m. at Oslo Airport, hand luggage slides through the X-ray checkpoint in a kind of sleepless choreography.
+Between 4 and 5 a.m. at Oslo Airport, luggage slides through the X-ray checkpoint in a kind of sleepless choreography.
 For a split second, the suitcase stops being a container and becomes a confession: cables and keys, a book, a pair of scissors that shouldn’t be there—small choices and quiet habits rendered as glowing silhouettes.

 Made in collaboration with Avinor, the work treats airport security as an unlikely photographic studio: a camera that doesn’t look at surfaces, but straight through them.
 It lands somewhere between radiography and still life—clinical in its light, yet strangely intimate in what it reveals.